Jiří Fischer: Return to the ice

 Fischer returned to the ice for the Detroit Red Wings in the first of two Alumni Showdown games at Comerica Park as part of the 2013 Hockeytown Winter Festival on 31 December 2013, scoring the first goal of the game.

 Personal life

-Fischer's son, Lukas, is also an ice hockey player.
+Fischer's sons, Lukas and Braidan, are also ice hockey players.
+With Lukas playing for the Soo Greyhounds of the Ontario Hockey League as a prospect of the St. Louis Blues, and Braidan playing for the Allen Americans of the ECHL.